2600hz/kazoo/doc/reference/routing.md

 You can limit based on:

 * Inbound
-  * Limit the number of simulataneous inbound calls that can be received
+  * Limit the number of simultaneous inbound calls that can be received
 * Outbound
-  * Limt the number of simulataneous outbound calls that can be made
+  * Limt the number of simultaneous outbound calls that can be made
 * Two-way
-  * Limt the number of simulataneous calls that can be made
+  * Limt the number of simultaneous calls that can be made
 * Resource consuming
   * Any endpoint the system operators likely pay (upstream carriers generally)
   * Limit the number of calls that can consume resources (internal calls unaffected)